nico-dangelo/nico-dangelo/content/post/2023-06-21-some-thoughts-on-science-communication-in-the-fediverse/index.Rmd

 ---
-title: On The Uncertain Future of Science Communication in the Fediverse
+title: "On The Uncertain Future of Science Communication in the Fediverse"
-author: Nico D'Angelo
+author: "Nico D'Angelo"
-date: '2023-06-22'
+date: "2023-06-22"
-slug: on-the-uncertain-future-of-science-communication-in-the-fediverse
+slug: "on-the-uncertain-future-of-science-communication-in-the-fediverse"
-draft: TRUE
+draft: yes
-categories: ["scicomm"]
+categories: scicomm
-tags: ["Mastodon"]
+tags: Mastodon
 ---
 ## Digital Science communication, past and present